hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/104__shrImallalitAlAlitaH.md

 > in the case of other anEka-AkAra-vRttis.
 >

-​This ridiculous idea has been refuted.
+This ridiculous idea has been refuted.
 You need to read definition of AkAra.
 And you need to remove ghaTa, etc. from the place of object of such GYAna.
 And then you are just saying that brahmaGYAna reveals brahma, to which I